IgorKrupenja/zaino/README.md

 ### Contributing

 Feel free to report any bugs and submit feature requests in the [Issues section](https://github.com/krupenja/zaino/issues).
-PRs are also welcome — if you require any assistance, give me a shout at [igor.krupenja@gmail.com](mailto:igor.krupenja@gmail.com).
+PRs are also welcome — please read [Setup](#setup) below and if you require any assistance, give me a shout at [igor.krupenja@gmail.com](mailto:igor.krupenja@gmail.com).

 ### Code structure

-For clarity, the project code is split into several [packages](packages).
+The project code is split into several [packages](packages).
 Each package is a separate [yarn workspace](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/) to facilitate easier imports, e.g. `import { Labels, Colors } from '@zaino/shared'`.
 This is the reason why yarn was chosen over npm for this project as npm's workspace support is [only in beta at the moment](https://blog.npmjs.org/post/626173315965468672/npm-v7-series-beta-release-and-semver-major).

 In the future, this structure can be used to accomodate additional sub-projects (like a landing page or a React Native app) as separate packages.
 At the moment, the packages are are: